-(4) If the qualification is basically equivalent and only certain supplementary qualifications are required to recognise equivalence, the Rectorate is entitled to recognise equivalence subject to examinations the candidate has to pass during the respective doctoral programme.
+(4) If the qualification is basically equivalent and only certain supplementary qualifications are required to recognise equivalence, the Rectorate is entitled to recognise equivalence subject to examinations the candidate has to pass during the respective PhD/doctoral programme.
+In any case, knowledge of the following fields is required and, where applicable, has to be acquired subject to certain conditions.